alopatindev/vlog-toolset/README.md

 - it also runs voice recognition in a selected language
 - makes more precise clips segmentation
+- produces media output
+    - clips are located in `project_dir/output/`
+    - concatenation of all clips is located at `project_dir/output.mp4`
 - produces a configuration file
     - the columns in the config are:
         - clip filename